Clinical Policy Bulletin: Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 Treatment of panic and anxiety disorders (other than PTSD)

-Treatment of other psychiatric and behavioral disorders (e.g., anger, bipolar disorder, depression, dissociative disoders, eating disorders, guilt, phobias, and psychotic disorders)
+Treatment of other psychiatric and behavioral disorders (e.g., anger, bipolar disorder, depression, dissociative disorders, eating disorders, guilt, phobias, psychogenic non-epileptic seizures, and psychotic disorders)

 Eye movement desensitization and reprocessing (EMDR) therapy is a complex method of psychotherapy that combines a range of therapeutic approaches with eye movements or other forms of rhythmical stimulation (e.g., sound and touch) in ways that stimulate the brain's information processing system.
 Eye movement desensitization and reprocessing was introduced in 1989 as a treatment for post-traumatic stress disorder (PTSD).
 Since then, it has been proposed as a treatment of various psychiatric and behavioral disorders including phobias, panic and anxiety disorders, as well as eating disorders.